madhurgoel2116/ardenhub_medico/README.md

-# ArdenHub Medico - Revival System
+# ArDenHub Medico - Revival System

 ## Description
 ArdenHub Medico is a FiveM script that allows players to request medical assistance when they are dead, paying a sum of money to be revived.
 This system offers an alternative to traditional medical service when there are no medics available on the server.